 The decor at Inverlochy Castle is a must-see and it's a brilliant location for a special meal (Picture: Inverlochy Castle Hotel).

-It's the perfect place to recharge after hiking, with a three-course meal setting you back just £25 to £30.
+It's the perfect place to recharge after hiking, with both lunch and dinner menus on offer.

 On Tuesday nights during the summer, the pub features live music acts, with visitors encouraged to bring their own instruments along to join in.